grnet/eudi-srv-web-issuing-eudiw-py/.github/README.md

 ### This repo (issuer)

-1. Switch to branch "local-deploy".
+1. Switch to branch "feat-waltid".

 2. Find the <IP> of the Linux device in the local network (`ifconfig ...`).